 \subsubsection{\textbf{Teleoperation Results}}

-To demonstrate \ULC's effectiveness as a low-level controller in practical applications, we evaluate two representative teleoperation scenarios that require coordinated locomotion and manipulation, as illustrated in Fig.~\ref{fig:doll_pick} and Fig.~\ref{fig:refrigerator_put}.
+We evaluate two representative teleoperation scenarios requiring coordinated locomotion and manipulation, as illustrated in Fig.~\ref{fig:doll_pick} and Fig.~\ref{fig:refrigerator_put}.

-\textbf{Pick and place the doll on the sofa}: This task evaluates \ULC's ability to perform coordinated whole-body manipulation through three key steps: (1) squatting down and grasping the doll on the floor using precise height control and torso pitch adjustment; (2) standing up and pass the doll to the other hand; (3) placing the doll onto the sofa at a designated target location.
-As shown in Fig.~\ref{fig:doll_pick}, the execution sequence demonstrates \ULC's locomotion stability during complex height transitions and its ability to maintain dynamic balance while executing coordinated arm movements across different body configurations.
-The figure also presents the tracking curves for selected joints, where the solid line represents the actual state and the dashed line represents the expected state from IK, with the dual-arm tracking error $E_{a}$ of $0.092$ rad throughout the entire task execution phase.
+\textbf{Pick and place the doll on the sofa}: This task evaluates \ULC's ability to perform coordinated whole-body manipulation: (1) squatting down and grasping the doll using precise height control and torso pitch adjustment; (2) standing up and passing the doll to the other hand; (3) placing the doll onto the sofa.
+As shown in Fig.~\ref{fig:doll_pick}, the execution demonstrates \ULC's locomotion stability during height transitions and dynamic balance during coordinated arm movements.
+The tracking curves show consistently low dual-arm tracking error throughout execution.